 Once the devices have been chosen, proper placement and configuration are crucial.
 Sensors should be positioned to cover all critical areas, while cameras should be installed to provide clear, unobstructed views.
 Ensuring compatibility between the selected sensors and cameras is also essential to guarantee seamless integration and reliable data exchange.

 Establishing a robust and reliable network infrastructure is another vital consideration.
-The network must be capable of handling the data transmission requirements of the integrated system with sufficient bandwidth and minimal latency.
+The network must be capable of handling the integrated system’s data transmission requirements with sufficient bandwidth and minimal latency.
 Implementing user-friendly control and monitoring interfaces is equally essential, as they allow security personnel to easily manage and interact with the system, enabling prompt responses to potential threats.

 Securing Your Property with Confidence